AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

-# Install a GitHub client
+# Install a Git client

 You will need a platform on your computer to run Git commands and interact with [GitHub](https://github.com).